-Net income for the three months ended March 31, 2024 decreased by 4.2% compared to the same period of 2023.
-Net income for the first quarter of 2024 continues to be positively impacted by an increase in interest income earned on our investment and loan portfolios.
-The increase in interest is being driven by both an increase in the size of our investment and loan portfolios and as a result of the FRB actions to raise interest rates in 2022 and 2023.
-Net interest income has been impacted by an increase in interest expense, primarily driven by increases in rates paid on deposits throughout the latter part of 2023.
-We continue to closely monitor and adjust rates paid on deposits to remain competitive in the current economic environment and retain deposits.
-Net income for the period was negatively impacted by an increase in our provision for credit losses, which was primarily impacted by a charge-down of an impaired credit after the results of a bankruptcy related foreclosure.
+Net income for the three months ended September 30, 2024 decreased by 3.4% compared to the same period of 2023.
+Net income for the nine months ended September 30, 2024 decreased by 3.7% compared to the same period of 2023.
+Net income for the first nine months of 2024 continues to be positively impacted by an increase in interest income earned on our investment and loan portfolios driven primarily by both an increase in the size of our investment and loan portfolios, and the current rate environment, which remains elevated as a result of FRB actions to raise interest rates in 2022 and 2023.
+Net interest income has been negatively impacted by an increase in interest expense, primarily driven by increases on rates paid on deposits.
+We continue to closely monitor and adjust rates paid on deposits to remain competitive to grow and retain deposits.
+Net income for the nine months ended September 30, 2024 was negatively impacted by an increase in our non-interest expenses driven by inflation and increased salary and compensation costs in order to attract and retain staff.